TasvirChi/clients-generator/sources/cli/README.md

 	- Secret repositories - required for the extractKs / generateKs / renewKs utilities.
 		Two types of repositories can be configured:
 		- Preset repositories - contain a fixed list of (partner id, admin secret) pairs
-		- Database repositories - contain the connection details for a Kaltura server database, that can be used to pull the secrets of partner accounts.
+		- Database repositories - contain the connection details for a Borhan server database, that can be used to pull the secrets of partner accounts.

-		*NOTE: The second option is only possible if you are hosting your own Kaltura ENV.
+		*NOTE: The second option is only possible if you are hosting your own Borhan ENV.
 For SaaS, only the first one is viable.*
 	- IP address salt - required for the genIpHeader utility.
-		The salt has to match the parameter 'remote_addr_header_salt' that is configured in configuration/local.ini on the Kaltura server.
+		The salt has to match the parameter 'remote_addr_header_salt' that is configured in configuration/local.ini on the Borhan server.

-		*NOTE: this is only relevant when hosting your own Kaltura ENV, otherwise, leave empty.*
+		*NOTE: this is only relevant when hosting your own Borhan ENV, otherwise, leave empty.*
-	- API Host - The default is www.kaltura.com if not defined May be uncommented and modified in order to globally point to a different api host The -u parameter may be used to override the api host via command line
+	- API Host - The default is www.borhan.com if not defined May be uncommented and modified in order to globally point to a different api host The -u parameter may be used to override the api host via command line
-	- Log Dir - The log directory that contains kaltura_api_v3.log (typically /var/log or /opt/kaltura/log)
+	- Log Dir - The log directory that contains borhan_api_v3.log (typically /var/log or /opt/borhan/log)

 		This is relevant to the --log flag, that makes kalcli print the API log instead of the API output.

-		*Note: this works only when kalcli is executed against a Kaltura server running on the same machine*
+		*Note: this works only when kalcli is executed against a Borhan server running on the same machine*

 Windows
 --------